tosh-coding/AsyncFiberWorks/Readme.md

 # RetlangFiberSwitcher

-RetlangFiberSwitcher is a C# threading library based upon [Retlang](https://code.google.com/archive/p/retlang/).
-A new feature is the ability to switch the current fiber by await.
-It is also possible to thread pool.
+RetlangFiberSwitcher is a fiber-based C# threading library.
+Forked from [Retlang](https://code.google.com/archive/p/retlang/).
+A new feature is the ability to switch the fiber in use within an async method.

 ```csharp
 async Task TestAsync()